 Hepatitis B is a serious disease caused by a virus that attacks the liver.
 It is transmitted by direct contact with blood and body fluids of a person who has the virus.
 In 15-40% of individuals infected, hepatitis B may lead to serious damage to the liver, including cirrhosis (scarring of the liver), liver cancer and death.
 Although there is no cure for hepatitis B, it is treatable and vaccine preventable.

-Hepatitis B is a disease that disproportionately affects the Asian and Pacific Islander communities and other refugee and immigrant communities.
-To address this issue, a coalition comprised of various stakeholders directly involved in providing hepatitis related care and service to the at risk communities was created.
+Hepatitis B is a disease that disproportionately affects the Asian and Pacific Islander, and other refugee and immigrant communities.
+To address this issue, a coalition comprised of various stakeholders directly involved in providing hepatitis-related care and service to at-risk communities was created.
 Formerly known as the WA State Asian Pacific Islander Hepatitis B Task Force (APITF), the Hepatitis B Coalition of Washington (HBCW) was created in 1997.
-Since 2013, ICHS has assumed the responsibility of leading and maintaining the work of the coalition.
-The coalition is committed to increase awareness about hepatitis B in the aforementioned communities.
+Since 2013, ICHS has led the work of the coalition, which is committed to increasing hepatitis B awareness.

 Expand each section to find out more about the HBCW and Hepatitis B.